mvs-develop/dev.bitshares.works/docs/development/apps/after_install.rst

 Installed DNA-Core Directory
 ===================================

-In this section, we show you the installed **bitshares-core** folder structure and explain several points of files in the folder.
+In this section, we show you the installed **dna-core** folder structure and explain several points of files in the folder.
 After we examined the installed folder, we test and run two programs (cli_wallet and witness_node).

 .. contents:: Table of Contents